 FREE LOCAL PICKUP!
 Please arrange a time with us to pickup your items so we can keep our orders organized.
 Earn a raffle ticket by RSVPing as "going" to our Facebook event.

 · In order to make it a fair process, the first person to successfully complete their payment transaction will win the items in their cart.
 If your item is added to the cart, it is not secured until the payment is confirmed.

 · Please do not pm us via R2R.
 They will not be replied to during the live sale.
 Please email us and we will respond to any concerns immediately.

 · NOTE: Please remember to treat your fellow R2R family members respectfully, and be mindful of the many younger reefers viewing these threads.
 Vulgar language, slandering, and degrading behavior will not be tolerated.

-· Most importantly, let’s remember why we got into this hobby and have a ton of fun, laughs, and collect some sweet new animals for our tanks!
+· Most importantly, let’s remember why we got into this hobby and have a ton of fun, laughs, relax and collect some sweet new animals for our tanks!